-- (a) Each party may cause one adjournment without incurring an adjournment fee if the adjournment request is received by the AAA more than two (2) business days prior to the scheduled arbitration.
-There shall be an adjournment fee of \$50.00 payable to the AAA by the party which requests and obtains a subsequent adjournment provided the subsequent request for adjournment was made more than two (2) business days prior to the hearing. - (b) Notwithstanding any other section of this rule, a \$100.00 adjournment fee shall be payable for any adjournment which is requested within two (2) business days prior to the scheduled hearing by the party requesting such adjournment.
-The \$100.00 adjournment fee will be assessed for all adjournments requested within two (2) business days prior to the scheduled hearing regardless of whether it is the party's first adjournment request or a subsequent request.
+- (a) Arbitrators may adjourn a video conference hearing where parties requesting the adjournment can demonstrate such a hearing would be fundamentally unfair to the requesting party and/or scheduled witnesses.
+Parties instead may elect that arbitrators consider their submissions "on the papers" or participate using telephone conferences pursuant to current relevant regulations.
+This amendment does not otherwise impair or diminish SUM/UM arbitrators' discretion to adjourn matters pursuant to the AAA rules.
+Each party may cause one adjournment without the payment of an adjournment fee if the adjournment request is received by the AAA more than two (2) business days prior to the scheduled arbitration.
+There shall be an adjournment fee of \$50 payable to the AAA by the party which requests and obtains a subsequent adjournment, provided the subsequent request for adjournment was made more than two (2) business days prior to the hearing. - (b) Notwithstanding any other section of this rule, a \$100 adjournment fee shall be payable for any adjournment which is requested within two (2) business days prior to the scheduled hearing by the party requesting such adjournment.
+The \$100 adjournment fee will be assessed for all adjournments requested within two (2) business days prior to the scheduled hearing regardless of whether it is the party's first adjournment request or a subsequent request.